REVrobotics/SPARK-MAX-Examples/README.md

 > [!WARNING]
 > Starting 2025, this repository has been deprecated.
-SPARK MAX Examples now exist in [REVLib-Examples](https://github.com/REVrobotics/REVLib-Examples).
+SPARK MAX examples now exist in [REVLib-Examples](https://github.com/REVrobotics/REVLib-Examples).

 # SPARK-MAX-Examples